 We Fight IRS Audits in U.S. Tax Court

-IRS exams often result in substantial results of additional tax liability.
-Your opportunity to correct a large IRS audit result may be with the United States Tax court.
+IRS exams often result in additional tax liability.
+Your opportunity to correct a large IRS audit result may be with the United States Tax Court.

 If you or your business is facing an IRS examination, you need representation.
 Remember, the IRS has LOTS of questions.

 - Be required to answer questions that you would rather avoid;

 - Refuse to answer those questions, making you uncooperative;